 You can access your consumer rights via the Queensland Government’s Website.

-Students requiring counselling or support should discuss the matter with their trainer.
-The trainer will assist where possible, and in the event that further action is required, refer the student to the Director of Studies, or alternatively, the student may wish to contact the relevant organisation themselves.
+Students who need counselling or support should discuss the matter with their trainer.
+Where possible, the trainer will help.
+Alternatively, However, the trainer will refer the student to the Director of Studies, or the student may wish to contact the relevant organisation directly.
+Support services are free.